Adriana Lecouvreur: Act 4

 It's Adriana's name day, and Michonnet is waiting in her home for her to awaken.
 Adriana is consumed with anger and jealousy.
 Her colleagues come to visit, bringing her gifts and trying to persuade her to return to the stage.
 One of these gifts is a diamond necklace, recovered by Michonnet, which Adriana had pawned to help pay off Maurizio's debts.
 A small casket arrives.
 It contains a note from Maurizio, along with the violets Adriana had given him at the theater.
 Adriana, hurt, kisses the flowers ("Poveri fiori") and throws them into the fire.
 Maurizio enters, hoping to marry her.
 They embrace, and he notices that she's shaking.
 She quickly becomes deranged, and Michonnet and Maurizio - who'd presented the violets to the Princess - realize that Adriana has been poisoned.
 For a moment, she becomes lucid again ("Ecco la luce"), then dies.

 Recordings

+NB.
+While Maria Callas never played the part of Lecouvreur, she recorded 'Poveri Fiori' with the Philharmonia Orchestra under Tullio Serafin in 1954.